Protest song

-A protest song is a song that is associated with a movement for social change and hence part of the broader category of topical songs (or songs connected to current events).
+A protest song is a song that is associated with a movement for protest and social change and hence part of the broader category of topical songs (or songs connected to current events).
 It may be folk, classical, or commercial in genre.

-Among social movements that have an associated body of songs are the abolition movement, prohibition, women's suffrage, the labour movement, the human rights movement, civil rights, the Native American rights movement, the Jewish rights movement, disability rights, the anti-war movement and 1960s counterculture, the feminist movement, the sexual revolution, the gay rights movement, animal rights movement, vegetarianism and veganism, gun control, drug control, tobacco control, and environmentalism.
+Among social movements that have an associated body of songs are the abolition movement, prohibition, women's suffrage, the labour movement, the human rights movement, civil rights, the Native American rights movement, the Jewish rights movement, disability rights, the anti-war movement and 1960s counterculture, art repatriation, opposition against blood diamonds, abortion rights, the feminist movement, the sexual revolution, the LGBT rights movement, masculism, animal rights movement, vegetarianism and veganism, gun rights, legalization of marijuana and environmentalism.

 Protest songs are often situational, having been associated with a social movement through context.
 "Goodnight Irene", for example, acquired the aura of a protest song because it was written by Lead Belly, a black convict and social outcast, although on its face it is a love song.
 Or they may be abstract, expressing, in more general terms, opposition to injustice and support for peace, or free thought, but audiences usually know what is being referred to.
 Ludwig van Beethoven's "Ode to Joy", a song in support of universal brotherhood, is a song of this kind.
 It is a setting of a poem by Friedrich Schiller celebrating the continuum of living beings (who are united in their capacity for feeling pain and pleasure and hence for empathy), to which Beethoven himself added the lines that all men are brothers.
 Songs which support the status quo do not qualify as protest songs.

 Protest song texts may have significant specific content.
-The labour movement musical Pins and Needles articulated a definition of a protest song in a number called "Sing Me a Song of Social Significance."
+The labour movement musical Pins and Needles articulated a definition of a protest song in a number called "Sing Me a Song of Social Significance".
 Phil Ochs once explained, "A protest song is a song that's so specific that you cannot mistake it for BS."
+Some researchers have argued that protest songs must express opposition or, at the very least, offer some alternative solutions if they are limited to drawing attention to social issues.
+A broad definition, which does not exclude any upcoming form of creativity, defines a protest song as one performed by protesters.

 An 18th-century example of a topical song intended as a feminist protest song is "Rights of Woman" (1795), sung to the tune of "God Save the King", written anonymously by "A Lady" and published in the Philadelphia Minerva, October 17, 1795.
 There is no evidence that it was ever sung as a movement song, however.